 By the time you reach the minions, they will already be fighting each other.
-Clearing this first wave is a race between you and the enemy, as whoever clears first will automatically gain pressure, which can be used to poke the enemy.
+Clearing this first wave is a race between you and the enemy, as whoever clears first will automatically gain an advantage, which can be used to poke and pressure the enemy.
 Taking early damage can put people on the defensive and can mentally be the first step in dictating who will dominate the laning phase.
-It also can force the early use of potions, leading to an earlier first-back, which means even more pressure and a lead in farming XP and gold.
+It also can force the early and higher use of potions, depleting the enemy of their sustain.
+This can then lead to an earlier first-back, which means even more pressure and a lead in farming XP and gold.

 After 3 minions die from the second wave, you and your Support should reach level 2.
 The goal is usually to clear these 3 minions before your opponent does, as gaining your second ability before the enemy can allow for even more pressure.
 Keep an eye on the positioning of both Supports and the minions' health bars as they will dictate if and how a level 2 fight will happen: